 From planting a rose bush to full-scale construction, unplanned digging projects can cause disruption, danger and even death, along with property damage and significant expense.
 Before you dig, call 811 – the national Call Before You Dig/Miss Utility service that initiates marking underground utility lines.

-Local One Call Center personnel will then notify member utilities, such as Washington Gas, to mark the approximate locations of underground utility lines with high-visibility safety paint and/or flags.
+When you call 811, you are connected to your local One Call Center in the District of Columbia, Maryland or Virginia.
+Member utilities, such as Washington Gas, are then notified to mark the approximate locations of underground utility lines with high-visibility safety paint and/or flags.
+The service is free.

 Everyone, including homeowners and construction companies, is required by law to call 811 before scheduling any type of digging.
 This includes general digging, gardening, landscaping, home improvements and/or major construction, excavation or demolition.

 No digging should start until lines are marked or confirmed as “no conflict.”
 If you are unsure if the underground utilities have been marked, check back with 811 to make certain there are no underground utilities in the digging area.